dvd280/sparrow-messenger/README.md

 -----------------------------------------------------------------Usage-----------------------------------------------------------

-To send a message with sparrow, compile it, and navigate to the sparrow.exe directory.
-Use the following command:
+To send a message with sparrow, navigate to the sparrow.exe directory and Use the following command:

                                      sparrow < action > < address > < message >